Volkswagen Touran Review 2025: Price, specs & boot space

 When the second-generation Volkswagen Touran first went on sale in 2015, it was available with 1.2- and 1.4-litre petrol engines, as well as 1.6- and 2.0-litre diesels.

 The Volkswagen Touran is a very quiet and relaxing people carrier, no matter which engine you choose.
-Sure, you’ll hear the typical clatter of a diesel motor on a cold morning with either of the TDI engines, while the 1.6-litre TDI grumbles a bit under hard acceleration, but neither of these things ought to ruin your day.
-Or put you off buying a Touran.
+Even more so now that you won't hear the typical clatter of a diesel motor on cold mornings.
+The 1.5 is quiet and refined.

 There’s a bit of wind noise, as you’d expect from a car as brick-shaped as the Touran, but it’s no worse than competitors and you’re unlikely to really notice it over the sound of the kids in the back.